bukironke/data-portfolio/Python/README.md

 webscrapping.py - This Python code was designed for a project with the goal of scraping and extracting specific information related to prices from a web page.
 The code utilizes the BeautifulSoup library for HTML parsing and the requests library to make an HTTP GET request to the specified URL.

-rhyming.py - this python code was designed to see if two words rhyme, to produce an output if it does or does not

 DataMiningCSV - a combination of Python files as followed, this was a university project - received 1st class - The 3 CSV file act as databases in which the Python script is to extract data from.
 The CSVs file were used to test the code.